dolthub/dolt/README.md

 ### How do I use it?

-Check out our [quick-start guide](docs/quick-start.md) to skip the docs and get started as fast as humanly possible!
+Check out our [quick-start guide](docs/quickstart.md) to skip the docs and get started as fast as humanly possible!
+Or keep reading for a high level overview of how to use the command line tool.

 Having problems?
 Read the [FAQ](docs/faq.md) to find answers.